Explore this Section

 This course is produced in collaboration with the following Schools:

-Candidates are expected to hold a first degree at either first class or upper second class level, and must have met the English Language requirements of the course in question.
+- hold a first degree at either first or upper second class level and meet the academic entry requirements for your intended course of study